List of immigration raids and arrests in the second Trump presidency: October

 On October 3, ICE detained Subramanyam Vedam, a man wrongfully convicted of the 1980 murder of Thomas Kinser.
 Vedam legally immigrated to the United States from India at nine months old, and was detained by ICE on the grounds of a 1999 deportation order stemming from drug charges he pleaded no contest to during the murder investigation.
+The same day, ICE fired pepper balls at onlookers and protestors outside Funston Elementary School in Chicago.
+At a Dutch Bros in Hillsboro, Oregon, a group of teenagers was held at gunpoint by around 10 masked immigration agents.
+Baristas at the drive through sheltered in a closet during the incident, while local police responded to the scene.
+The teenagers told local police that it was the second time they had been stopped at gunpoint that morning.